 Antonio \a-nto-nio, an-tonio\ as a boys' name is pronounced an-TOH-nee-oh.
-It is of Spanish and Italian origin.
+It is of Spanish, Italian and Latin origin.
 Variant of Anthony.
 This form is even more popular than Antoine, likely due to the number of Spanish-speaking immigrants to America.
 Saint Anthony of Padua is a very important saint in the Catholic church, venerated on June 13.
 Football player Antonio Freeman; actor Antonio Banderas.

 Antonio has 40 more alternative forms via Anthony, Antoine: Andy, Anntoin, Antal, Anthone, Anthoney, Antin, Antione▼, Antjuan, Antoine▼, Antone▼, Antoney, Antoni, Antonije, Antonin, Antonine, Antons, Antony▼, Antuan, Antun, Antuwain, Antuwaine, Antuwan, Antuwayne, Antuwon, Antwahn, Antwain, Antwaine, Antwan▼, Antwaun, Antwohn, Antwoin, Antwoine, Antwon▼, Antwone, Antwuan, Teunis, Thonus, Toney▼, Toni and Twan.